 Note: Setting up UVs to match an existing texture is not the normal order of operations.
 In practice, the UVs are generated then passed on to a texture artist who builds the texture.
-We are taking this approach in the tutorial so that you can use an existing texture and don't need to paint it yourself.
+We are taking the opposite approach so that you don't need to paint a texture yourself.